Arizona Center: Layout

 Arizona Center features two office buildings, retail and a 24-screen AMC theatre.

 One Arizona Center is 260 ft tall and has 19 floors.
 It was completed in 1989.
-This tower houses various legal firms with Snell and Wilmer being the largest.
-Other tenants include the Greater Phoenix Convention and Visitor's Bureau (PHX CVB) and the main corporate offices of the Harlem Globetrotters.
+This tower houses various legal firms with Snell & Wilmer being the largest.
+Other tenants include the Greater Phoenix Convention and Visitor's Bureau (Visit Phoenix) and ASU.

 Two Arizona Center stands at 290 ft tall and has 20 floors.
 It was completed in 1990 and is the headquarters of local electric utility Arizona Public Service or APS.

 Retail offers a variety of restaurants, boutiques and tourist shops.

 The large central plaza at Arizona Center includes richly landscaped courtyards and fountains designed by SWA Group, which won a National Merit Award by the American Society of Landscape Architects for its work on the plaza.

 Nearby, a 30-story Sheraton Phoenix Downtown hotel opened in the fall of 2008.
 Also, several high-end condominium projects in the downtown area are under construction, newly opened, or in the planning stages.